jeffcsauer/arcospy/README.md

 # Updates

 **Updates (will be posted periodically)**:
+- 1/22/2020: Carried out PEP8 styling for commands, added help information, and package header.
+Re-published package as 1.0.6 as the package is now considered stable.
 - 1/14/2020: Reformatted `README.md` to provide more specific headers, installation instructions, requirements, and additional information.
 - 12/10/2019: added a new folder called [demos](https://github.com/jeffcsauer/arcospy/tree/master/demos).
 Inculdes a basic getting started guide as well as an introduction to making the data spatial.